lverwimp/tf-lm/README.md

 The poster presented at LREC 2018 can be found [here](poster_LREC18.pdf).

 Last update (12/04/2019): Added functionality to train cache models.
-For more information, see:
+For more information, see [2].

-Verwimp, Lyan, Pelemans, Joris, Van hamme, Hugo and Patrick Wambacq.
-2018.
-Information-Weighted Neural Cache Language Models for ASR.
-In *Proceedings SLT*, Athens, Greece, pp. 756-762.

 !!!
 Disclaimer: This project is still under development and not everything has been tested very thoroughly yet.